SalamiArmy/telegram-imagebot-go/README.md

 # telegram-imagebot-go
-A telegram image bot written in go
+A telegram Google CSE bot written in go.

 There are 3 keys to enter, two in searchapi\search.go, one in telegramapi\botimpl.go.